ExamDay/NeuralGREWT/README.md

 - [ ] Category Naming and Mapping
 - [ ] Generate Token and Garbage Sets
 - [ ] Train Grammar Net
+    - One good way to make the grammar net more comprehensible would be to use a very large number of filters in the convolutional layers and
+        <strong>strong</strong> regularization across the board, so as to ensure that the vast majority of filters obviously do nothing,
+        while emphasizing the important few that communicate a lot.
 ## How to Install
 <!-- - Clone this repository. -->
 [TBD]